 Reasons For Inadmissibility

 There are a variety of reasons why the Canadian government may disallow your visit on grounds of inadmissibility.
-According to the Immigration, Refugees and Citizenship Canada website, you may be denied entry if:
+According to the IRCC website, you may be denied entry if:

 - You're considered a security risk.

 - You've been convicted of a crime outside of Canada, or have committed an act that would be considered a crime in Canada.